tkaefer/decision-making-cognitive-biases/slides.md

 ---

-### Give others hints about their cognitiv biases.
+### Give others hints about their cognitive biases.

 ---